-Passed in 2018, the state of California signed into law the California Consumer Privacy Act (CCPA) that went into enforcement beginning on July 1, 2020.
+Passed in 2018, the state of California signed into law the California Consumer Privacy Act (CCPA), which went into enforcement beginning on July 1, 2020.
 This Act protects the privacy rights of California residents residing in the state other than a temporary or transitory purpose and those who resided in the state but are outside of the state for a temporary or transitional purpose.
-Based on this Act, companies must protect five consumer rights including the right to:
+Based on this Act, companies must protect five consumer rights, including the right to:

 Additionally, if a consumer requests information, the company must disclose the requested information.
 Consumers can request data collected up to 12 months prior to the date of their request, and the company typically has 45 days from the request to provide the requested information.

 If a business or entity is in violation of CCPA, they will receive a notification and will have 30 days to correct the violation.
 If the company does not take steps to achieve compliance, the company can be fined $2,500 per violation.
 If the violation is deemed willful, the company can be fined $7,500 per violation.
 Additionally, any consumer affected by a data breach is entitled to damages ranging from $100 to $750 per person.

 The California Privacy Rights Act (CPRA) will come into effect in 2023 and will enhance California’s current data privacy laws.
 This Act does not replace the CCPA but is an addition to the existing laws.
 The CPRA adds four additional consumer rights to the data privacy rights granted by the CCPA.
 These rights are the right to:

 In addition, it expands or modifies five existing consumer rights.
 In general, consumer consent takes on a larger role under the CPRA.
 However, information that is publicly available is not considered under CPRA, including unrestricted information a consumer distributes on social media.
 The CPRA also grants employees, full-time, contractors, and applicants; the same rights as regular consumers.

 All company thresholds established in the CCPA have also been modified in the CPRA.
 The changes are bolded below: